juukeox/FantasyFootyOld/README.md

-# A This app scrapes data on fantasy football players and provides users with a personalised table of suggestions for their team.
+# This app scrapes data on fantasy football players and provides users with a personalised table of suggestions for their team.

 *Find detalis at bottom of page.*